developer-mp/assign_num_to_files/README.md

 ## Installation

-This app is written in C. To run the application, execute the .c file.
+This app is written in C. To run the application, compile .c file.